Doxygen generate docset

 - Docset has been moved to the archive as you noticed.

-#14 Updated by Christoph Gross almost 2 years ago
+#14 Updated by Christoph Gross about 2 years ago

 UPDATE: Apparently there is a Typo3 docset in Dash -.- However not all is wasted since the script can be used for basically every git repo on git.typo3.org.
 I will make a new pull-request for Flow...